fraktalio/fmodel/index.md

 ## `IOR<Library, Inspiration>`

 This project can be used as a library, or as an inspiration, or both.

-**Please note, that this project is in the experimental phase.
-The API will most probably change.**

 ## Table of Contents